UCL-EO/geog0111/docs/061_Script_answers.md

 __email__     = "p.lewis@ucl.ac.uk"

 '''
-Instructions:
-Create a Python code in a file called work/greet.py that does the following: define a function greet(name) that prints out a greeting from the name in the argument name define a function main() that passes a string from the script command line to a function greet(name) calls main() if the file is run as a Python script has plentiful commenting and document strings
+Create a Python code in a file called work/count.py that does the following:

+- define a function count(istop) that prints out numbers from 0 to istop (inclusive) on the same line.
+  Your function should test that the variable istop is an integer, and if not, try to convert it to one
+  (hint: it might well be a string when you pass it from sys.argv below).
+- define a function main(vlist) that loops over each item in the list vlist and sends it to count(...)
+- calls main(vlist) if the file is run as a Python script with vlist being all arguments after sys.argv[0] on the  script command line
+- show a test of the script working
+- has plentiful commenting and document strings

+- As a test, when you run the script:

+        run work/count.py 4 5

+you would expect to get a response of the form:

+        0 1 2 3 4
+        0 1 2 3 4 5

 '''

-# define a function greet(name) that prints
+# define a function count(istop) that prints out numbers
-#   out a greeting from the name in the argument name
+#  from 0 to istop (inclusive) on the same line.
+#  Your function should test that the variable istop is an integer,
+#  and if not, try to convert it to one
-def greet(name):
+def count(istop):
     '''
-    function to print "greetings from {name}"
+    print out numbers (integer)
+    from 0 to istop (inclusive) on the same line.
     '''
-    print(f'greetings from {name}')
+    # force istop to be an integer
+    # this will fail if you pass something
+    # that cant be made into an integer, so you could possibly
+    # be neater about trapping that
+    istop = int(istop)

+    # from 0 to istop (inclusive) on the same line.
+    # several ways to do this e.g.
+    print(' '.join([str(i) for i in range(istop+1)]))

+    # return from function
+    return

-# define a function main() that passes a string
+# - define a function main(vlist) that loops over each item
-#   from the script command line to a function greet(name)
+#  in the list vlist and sends it to count(...)

-# call name with a string
-# name that we pass to greet(name)
-def main(name):
+def main(values):
-    greet(name)
+    for istop in values:
+        count(istop)

-# calls main() if the file is run as a Python script
+# calls main(vlist) if the file is run as a Python
+#  script with vlist being all arguments after
+#  sys.argv[0] on the  script command line
 if __name__ == "__main__":
     # execute only if run as a script
     # we pass the first command line argument argv[1]
-    # remembering that argv[0[ is the program name
+    # remembering that argv[0] is the program name

-    main(sys.argv[1])
+    # we pass the list *after* argument 0, i.e.
+    # the slice argv[1:]
+    main(sys.argv[1:])
 EOF

 # Chmod 755 to make the file executable
-chmod 755 work/greet.py
+chmod 755 work/count.py
 ```